Choi-Eunseok/T-LLM/README.md

 ## Notes

+- **Classification is driven by raw statistics, not the LLM backbone**: All three models share the same 337-param stats head computed from pre-RevIN memory (`x_raw`).
+This head is fully decoupled from the forecasting path, so T-LLM, T-LLM+Noisy, and Time-LLM reach near-identical completion accuracy (0.71 / 0.71 / 0.69).
+The takeaway: **job completion is predictable from absolute memory level/trend, regardless of which forecasting model is attached.**
+- **Why the label channel needs a separate head**: The label is constant per job (all 0s or all 1s).
+RevIN normalizes this to all-zeros regardless of the true class, making the two classes indistinguishable if predicted as a forecasting channel.
+The stats head sidesteps this by reading `x_raw` directly.
-- **Noisy Teacher does not significantly improve T-LLM on Trace**: The classification head uses only `x_raw` statistics (pre-RevIN), which is completely decoupled from the teacher distillation path.
-Noise affects only the guidance loss (`L_guide`, λ=0.01), which contributes minimally to the total loss dominated by BCE (λ=5).
+- **Noisy Teacher does not significantly improve T-LLM on Trace**: Noise affects only the guidance loss (`L_guide`, λ=0.01), which contributes minimally to the total loss dominated by BCE (λ=5), and the classification head is decoupled from the teacher path entirely.
-- **Time-LLM cannot classify on Trace**: The label channel is constant (all 0s or all 1s per job).
-RevIN normalizes this to all-zeros regardless of the true label, so the model receives identical input for both classes.
 - **ETTh1 teacher overfitting**: Teacher val MSE consistently degrades after epoch 2–3 across all horizons.
 The student checkpoint is selected at this early point, limiting the benefit of longer training or noise strategies.
 - **val_mse vs test_mse gap on Trace** (0.022 vs 0.17): val jobs have narrower memory ranges; test metrics are the ground truth for paper reporting.